-In this process, a TENS unit - a small black box - delivers a low-level electrical charge through electrodes which are attached (via a pad) to the skin.
+In this process, a TENS unit - a small black box - delivers a low-level electrical charge through electrodes which are attached to the skin.
 This can "reprogramme" your nervous system for a short time, reducing your pain.

 However, as with other treatments, the effectiveness can vary between people.